goblint/analyzer/docs/developer-guide/firstanalysis.md

 ## Extending the domain

 You could now enrich the lattice to also have a representation for non-negative (i.e., zero or positive) values.
-Then the join of `Zero` and `Pos` would be "non-negative" instead of `Top`, allowing you to prove that such join is greated than `Neg`.
+Then the join of `Zero` and `Pos` would be "non-negative" instead of `Top`, allowing you to prove that such join is greater than `Neg`.
 For example, have a look at the following program: `tests/regression/99-tutorials/02-first-extend.c`.

 _Hint:_